sunnykrGupta/sunnykrGupta.github.io/content/articles/bigQuery-series-1.md

 ### Loading Data into BigQuery

-In this article, we are going to use a mongoDB server to export our data and going to import into BQ.
+In this post, we are going to use a mongoDB server to export our data and going to import into BQ.
 There are several other ways to import data into BQ.

 <br>